Suspend your studies

 During a suspension of studies, you are not required or permitted to engage with your studies.

-You will continue to have access to your University IT account, including your email, OneDrive etc, however you will not receive emails from the university specific to your course.
+You will still have access to your University IT account, including email and OneDrive, but you will not receive course-related emails.

 Returning to your studies

-Before your suspension ends, your faculty office will contact you via your home and university email addresses to start discussing:
+Before your suspension ends, your faculty office will contact you via home and university emails to discuss your return and any needed support.

 You will need to:

-- Provide evidence of your fitness to return to study if you suspended your studies due to medical reasons
+- provide supporting documents for your fitness to return to study if you suspended your studies due to medical reasons.

-- If you are not returning within the same academic year of your suspension, you may need to complete registration as a returning student.
+- If you are not returning within the same academic year of your suspension, you will need to complete registration as a returning student.

 See our guidance for returning students for more information.